resulozdemir/DentAI/README.md

-# ISTUN - DentAI: Embedded Tooth Analysis Assistant
+# DentAI: Embedded Tooth Analysis Assistant

 This project is an AI-powered web application developed at **Istanbul Health and Technology University (ISTÜN)** to help dentists detect and analyse impacted teeth on panoramic X-ray images.